 After whatever formalities of contact have been made, the characters will be treated as guests and allowed full access to the planet’s facilities.
 The planet has 900 inhabitants, but there are many more people present, as it is something of a waystation for free traders and other transients.
 At one time, of course, the population was much larger.

-The ship begins moving toward the ring - something like a giant tractor beam has grabbed the ship!
-The Pilot can try a roll at -6 to escape the grip of the beam, but such an attempt will do damage to the ship; make one roll on the Major Damage table on page 174 of the GURPS Traveller (2nd Edition) rulebook.
-(Don't allow any event to automatically cripple the ship, however).
+The ship begins moving toward the ring—something like a giant tractor beam has grabbed the ship!
+The Pilot can try a roll at –6 to escape the grip of the beam, but such an attempt will do damage to the ship; make one roll on the Major Damage table on page 174 of the GURPS Traveller (2nd Edition) rulebook.
+(Don’t allow any event to automatically cripple the ship, however).
 If the roll succeeds, the ship has managed to resist being pulled through, but must make another attempt the next round, with the same effects.
-Three successes in a row, or a critical success, will allow the ship to escape.
-Failure means the ship is sucked through and emerges on the other side with whatever damage it has received.
+Three successes in a row, or a critical success, allows the ship to escape.
+Failure means the ship is sucked through and emerges on the other side with whatever damage it has incurred.

 If the ship does manage to escape, have each character roll a Vision check; those who succeed got a momentary glimpse through the portal and saw a large number of derelict starships of various sizes floating beyond the tunnel.
 There is no indication of which ships might be dead and which ones might be functional.

-If they choose to go through the tunnel, or were sucked through, the adventure can proceed with Part Three.
+If they choose to go through the tunnel, or were sucked through, proceed with Part Three.

 If the characters come through the tunnel voluntarily, or are dragged through, the effect is still the same; damage to their ship.
 A massive energy surge burns through the jump grid, destroying the lanthanum jump coils.
 The surge also causes the sensors to white out and will damage 1d3 other systems (roll on the Major Damage table again).
 The sensors clear just in time to see the ship about to impact with a large ship hulk in front of them!
-A Piloting check at -4 is needed to avoid a collision.
+A –4 Piloting check is needed to avoid a collision.
 If the roll succeeds exactly, one turret weapon on the ship will be damaged; if it merely fails, the ship will hit a glancing blow on the large vessel, doing damage as per ramming but only half.
-Only if the roll critically fails will the ship actually ram the 1,000 ton hull in front of it.
+Only on a critical failure will the ship actually ram the 1,000 ton hull in front of it.